bartzon/dream_builders/README.md

 # Dream Builders - Entrepreneurship Card Game

+🚀 **Play the game online now:** [Dream Builders Online Demo](https://bartzon.github.io/dream_builders/)

+_No installation required—just open the link and start playing in your browser!_

+---

 A strategic digital card game where players take on the roles of entrepreneurs, building their startup to achieve a revenue goal.

 Two rules for this project: